erSubhashThapa/100daysofcode/r3-log.md

   Before, I solved the problem but my solution took too long for 4 of the tests.
 So I'm trying to redo the solution with only 1 loop.

-  I still haveb't finished, but this is what I ended with:
+  I still haven't finished, but this is what I ended with:

   ```javascript
   function minimumBribes(q){